Skip to main content

 It’s been a bumpy ride for construction schedules since the introduction of the Building Safety Act (BSA) two years ago.
 Reduced activity across the sector has been blamed on stalled developments due to changes in requirements, and hold-ups related to the Building Safety Regulator.

-Health and safety
+Building and construction safety

 While the National Association Construction Frameworks says there has been an uplift in tender workloads in the second quarter of this year, fears have been raised that any easing of pressure at the Gateway 2 point will be undermined by replicated delays at Gateway 3.